Cray-HPE/docs-csm/operations/network/dns/Manage_the_DNS_Unbound_Resolver.md

 # local-data: "_axfr-service._tcp.example.com.
 3600 IN SRV 0 100 8080 axfr-service.example.com."
 local-data: "_slurm-host._tcp.local.
 3600 IN SRV 0 100 6818 slurmctld-service.local."
 ```

+If the `cray-dns-unbound` Helm chart is reinstalled then the records can be restored by following this procedure again.